simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 #### To edit your active chat profile:

 1. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).
-2. Click or tap on your avatar/name.
+2. Tap or click on your avatar/name.
 3. Options:
    - Choose a new profile name.
    - Choose a new profile picture.
-4. Click or tap **Save and notify contacts**.
+4. Tap or click **Save and notify contacts**.

 #### To edit another chat profile:

 1. [Switch to another chat profile](#to-switch-between-chat-profiles).
 2. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).
-3. Click or tap on your avatar/name.
+3. Tap or click on your avatar/name.
 4. Options:
    - Choose a new display name.
    - Choose a new profile picture.
-5. Click or tap **Save and notify contacts**.
+5. Tap or click **Save and notify contacts**.

 ## Hiding chat profiles